velicanerdem/optimization-algorithms/README.md

 git remote add upstream https://git.tu-berlin.de/lis-public/oa-workspace.git
 ```

 Now you can fetch and pull from the upstream.
+Don't forget the submodule.

 ```
 git pull upstream main
+git submodule update --init --recursive
 ```

 Push to your own Gitlab/Github repository: